Long Shadows (Hunter novel): Plot summary

 During a storm, the ThunderClan camp catches fire, trapping Jayfeather, Lionblaze, Hollyleaf, and Squirrelflight.
 Squirrelflight manages to escape and tries to save her kits, but Ashfur interferes, separating Squirrelfight and the three.
 Squirrelflight begs him to let them through, but Ashfur insists that he never forgave her for choosing Brambleclaw over him.
 He says that he will now kill her kits in another attempt to hurt her.
 Squirrelflight then reveals a crucial secret: they are not her biological kits.
 Ashfur lets the three cats live, but he threatens to tell her secret.

 The fire burns out and the camp is cleaned up.
 Three days before the Gathering, Ashfur asks Firestar if he can go.
 Hollyleaf, Lionblaze, Jayfeather, and Squirrelflight are worried that he is going to publicly announce their secret.
 Between then and the day of the Gathering, the three warn Ashfur that he will regret it if he reveals the secret, but he refuses to listen to them.
 Right before the Gathering, the patrol of warriors going notices that Ashfur is missing, and on the way, they see Ashfur's body lying in the stream next to WindClan territory as if he had drowned.
 They take him back to camp and have a vigil for him.
 However, Leafpool notices a gash in his neck, implying he was murdered.
 After the Gathering, Firestar announces that Ashfur's death was unknown and suspects a cat from WindClan may have killed him.
 The three vow to keep the recent events involving them, Squirrelflight, and Ashfur a secret.

 Reception

-Long Shadows received mostly positive reviews, praising the tension and characters.
 Horn Book Review said that Long Shadows moves very slowly, but that fans who have read the previous books would still enjoy it.
-It received a rating of 4.31 stars on Goodreads and a rating of 4.8 stars on Barnes and Noble.